Journey into IoT

 As your organization plans, conversations will begin to address barriers to success.
 Some of these barriers will be perceived, others will be real.
 Data and data science are at the center of strong IoT solutions, so while there are many barriers, we’ll look at several examples dealing with data.

-A common perceived barrier is “We don’t have embedded technology in our assets.”
-This is a perceived, but not real barrier because you don’t need to start with embedded technology, you need to start with data.
-Data is available from other sources: engineering specs, maintenance records, and warranty information are just a few examples of existing sources that you can put into play before moving toward embedded technology.
+A common perceived barrier is, “We don’t have embedded technology in our assets.”
+This is a perceived, but not real barrier because you don’t need to start with embedded technology, you need to start with data which is available from other sources.
+Engineering specs, maintenance records, and warranty information are just a few examples of existing sources that you can put into play before moving toward embedded technology.
 Also, you may be able to add external sensors for additional data like temperature, humidity, and vibration.

 Often, a real barrier to implementation is data itself.
 If it doesn’t exist, that’s a barrier.
-If it exists, but it is unusable, that’s a barrier.
+If it exists, but it is unusable, that’s a barrier too.
 You may need to spend time considering your data management strategy, including data cleanliness, as one of your initial steps.

-Once upon a time, technology drove business, but today it is necessary and good to embrace business goals driving technology.
+Once upon a time, technology drove business, but today it is necessary and also better to embrace business goals that drive technology.
 IoT can provide insight, graduating into predictive and prescriptive action.
-Godspeed on your quest.